-57. Variable remuneration linked to the company's yield and personal performance and the remuneration paid in shares, stock options, rights over shares or instruments indexed to the value of the share, and long-term savings systems such as pension plans, retirement schemes or other welfare systems, should be limited to executive directors. holding those share s until the • · · en it is conditional upon s that the director may i need to Complies [> () Partial compliance [] Explanation [] 58.
-For variable remunerations, the remuneration policies should establish the limits and technical precautions required to make sure those remunerations are linked to the professional performance of their beneficiaries and do not merely derive from general trends on the markets or in the company's sector of business or other similar circumstances.
-In parti In particular, the variable components of the remuneration should: a) Be linked to predeterr mined, measurable yiel d criteria, which co nsider the risk assume ed to obtain a result. b) as complia • • uate for the creation of lits policies for the cont · · c) through cor ntinuous pe erformance over a suff icient period of tim e to appreciate their o ing the remuneration of contribution to the susta e-off, occasional or extr inable creation Complies [] Partial compliance [X () Explanation [] Not applicable [] The co mpany co omplies with all I the sections s of this Recommendation except (b). tive Chairman (the only din or shareholder. ector with executive du ities) does not include an y non-financial criteria tied t o the This no otwithstar mpany is nding, in view o of the immin possibility of ent transposition of EU law teria in the variable rer tion and Remuneration Comi Executive Chairman, with a 59.
+57. Variable remuneration linked to the company's yield and personal performance and the remuneration paid in shares, stock options, rights over shares or instruments indexed to the value of the share, and long-term savings systems such as pension plans, retirement schemes or other welfare systems, should be limited to executive directors.
+The delivery of shares as remuneration to non-executive directors may be contemplated when it is conditional upon holding those shares until they retire from the board.
+This will not be applicable to any shares that the director may need to sell to pay the costs incurred in their acquisition.
+Complies [ > K ] Partial compliance [ 1 Explanation [ ] 58. those r For variable remunerations, the remuneration policies should establish the limits and technical precautions required to make sure those remunerations are linked to the professional performance of their beneficiaries and do not merely derive from general trends on the markets or in the company's sector of business or other similar circumstances.
+In parti In particular, the variable components of the remuneration should: a) Be linked to predeterr mined, measurable yiel d criteria, which co nsider the risk assume ed to obtain a result. b) Promote the company's sustainability and include non-financial criteria that are adequate for the creation of long-term value, such as compliance with the internal rules and procedures of the company and its policies for the control and management of risks. c) Be based on a balance between meeting short, medium and long-term goals, permitting the remuneration of yield achieved through continuous performance over a sufficient period of time to appreciate their contribution to the sustainable creation of value, such that the elements for measuring that yield are not related only with one-off, occasional or extraordinary events.
+Complies [ ] Partial compliance [ ) (] Explanation [ ] Not applicable [ The co mpany co omplies with al I the section s of this Recommendation except (b). tive Chairman (the only dir or shareholder. ector with executive du ities) does not include any non-financial criteria tied to the This no otwithstar mpany is nding, in view of assessing the of the immin possibility of ent transposition of EU law teria in the variable rer ion and Remuneration Comn Executive Chairman, with a 59.
 Payment of the variable components of remuneration should be subject to an adequate verification that the performance or other pre-established conditions have actually been met.
-The companies should include in their annual reports on directors' remuneration the time and methods required to make that verification, according to the nature and characteristics of each variable component. part of the variable componer • r a sufficient time of the at if anything occurs befo Complies [> (] Partial compliance [1 Explanation [] Not applicable [1
+The companies should include in their annual reports on directors' remuneration the time and methods required to make that verification, according to the nature and characteristics of each variable component.
+In addition, the companies should consider including a malus clause based on the deferral for a sufficient time of the payment of part of the variable components, whereby the entitlement to all or part of them would be lost if anything occurs before the scheduled payment date that make this advisable.
+Complies [ ) X ] Partial compliance [ 1 Explanation [ ] Not applicable [ ]